nvidia-riva/tutorials/deploy-aks.md

     1. Change `service.type` from `LoadBalancer` to `ClusterIP`.
 This exposes the service on a cluster-internal IP.

     2. Set `nodeSelector` to `{  kubernetes.azure.com/agentpool: loadbalancer}`.
-Similar to what you did for the Riva API service, this tells the Traefik service to run on the `loadbalancer` nodepool.
+Similar to what you did for the Riva API service, this tells the Traefik service to run on the `loadbalancer` node pool.

 3. Deploy the modified `traefik` Helm chart.
     ```bash